Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 An easier approach could be to first find the index of the first non-negative number in the array.
 After that, we can use <b>Two Pointers</b> to iterate the array.
 One pointer will move forward to iterate the non-negative numbers, and the other pointer will move backward to iterate the negative numbers.
 At any step, whichever number gives us a bigger square will be added to the output array.

-Since the numbers at both ends can give us the largest square, an alternate approach could be to use two pointers starting at both ends of the input array.
+Since the numbers at both ends can give us the largest square, an alternate approach could be to use <b>two pointers</b> starting at both ends of the input array.
 At any step, whichever pointer gives us the bigger square, we add it to the result array and move to the next/previous number according to the pointer.

 ````js
 function makeSquares(arr) {